 Biography and research interests

-I work on the boundary between intellectual history and history of science; I am interested in the relationships between science, technology, political economy and empire in early modern Britain, Ireland and the Atlantic world.
+I am interested in the relationships between science, technology, political economy and empire in early modern Britain, Ireland and the Atlantic world.

 Student supervision and placement